fieldtrip/website/workshop/practicalmeeg2022/handson_sensoranalysis.md

     xlabel('frequency')
     ylabel('power')

 Or we can log transform the data ourselves.
-The following converts the data into decidel (dB).
+The following converts the data into decibel (dB).

     figure
     plot(freq.freq, 10*log10(freq.powspctrm(84,:)));